j3din00b/XeroHub/content/posts/pacman-update/index.md

 Additionally, you will need to merge any `.pacnew` files generated during the update.
 These files contain new default configurations introduced with **Pacman 7.0**.
 Merging them ensures you’re using the latest settings and helps prevent potential conflicts.

-Now, I have written a simple command that will do that quickly and efficiantly, while enabling some hidden features if you haven't enabled them yet.
+Now, I have written a simple command that will do that quickly and efficiantly, while enabling some hidden features if you haven't enabled them yet. **This also avoids the need to re-add any additional repos you might have had in there**.

 ```Bash
 sudo sed -i '/^# Misc options/,/ParallelDownloads = [0-9]*/c\# Misc options\nColor\nILoveCandy\nCheckSpace\n#DisableSandbox\nDownloadUser = alpm\nDisableDownloadTimeout\nParallelDownloads = 10' /etc/pacman.conf